-Princess Anne has been a much-loved figure at this year’s Rio Olympics, but her love and history of The Olympics go further than simply presenting medals.
+Princess Anne is a much-loved figure at the Olympic Games, but her love and history of the Olympics go further than merely presenting medals.
 Princess Anne has herself competed in the Olympics and has been a member of the International Olympic Committee (IOC) since 1988.

 In 1988 Princess Anne became a member of the International Olympic Committee and has been on the IOC Members Election Committee since 2015, as well as being President of the British Olympic Association.
 She was involved in London’s successful bid to host the 2012 Olympic Games and was the Director of the London Organizing Committee for both the Olympic and Paralympic Games.
 Before the London 2012 Olympic Games, she accepted the Olympic flame in Athens on behalf of London and brought it back to Britain for its relay of the country.

 Princess Anne most recently attended this year’s 2016 Rio Olympics where she made a passionate speech in support of the World Anti-Doping Agency after the Russian doping scandal during a session of the International Olympic Committee.
-She again made headlines when presenting medals to the men’s rugby sevens winners, where Fiji won gold, as she placed the gold medals over the Fijian athlete’s necks, they knelt down and clapped three times as a mark of respect for the Queen’s daughter.
+She again made headlines when presenting medals to the men’s rugby’s seven winners, where Fiji won gold, as she placed the gold medals over the Fijian athlete’s necks, they knelt down and clapped three times as a mark of respect for The Queen’s daughter.

 Princess Anne has long been a part of the Olympic Games for Great Britain and is sure be just as active in the games for years to come.